lorensen/VTKExamples/src/Cxx/Snippets/RestoreSceneFromFile.md

 ### Description

-Given a filename, vtkActor and vtkCamera, reads necessary variables to recreat the scene from a file.
+Given a filename, vtkActor and vtkCamera, reads necessary variables to recreate the scene from a file.

 !!! note
     The snippet currently just restores the vtkCamera variables.

-To use the snippet, click the *Copy to clipboard* at the upper left of the code blocks.
+To use the snippet, click the *Copy to clipboard* at the upper right of the code blocks.

 ### Declaration Section
 ``` c++